neondatabase/website/content/docs/postgres/query-performance.md

 Joins are generally more efficient because they replace multiple queries with one join query, reducing the number of trips to the database.

+For Postgres join examples, see [Join tables](/docs/postgres/query-reference#join-tables).

 ### Use efficient data types

-Generally, you should avoid selecting a data type that is larger than necessary.
+Generally, you should avoid using a data type that is larger than necessary.

 Postgres offers a range of numeric types, including `INTEGER`, `NUMERIC`, `REAL`, and `DOUBLE PRECISION`.
 Each has its use case, but `INTEGER` types are often sufficient for counts and identifiers and use less space than floating-point types.